Concordium/concordium-base/rust-bins/docs/user-cli.md

 # The version 1 flow

 The tool supports three modes in the version 1 flow: the `generate-request-v1` mode, the `create-credential-v1` mode and the `recover-identity-flow`.
 The `generate-request-v1` generates the version 1 request for the version 1 identity object that is to be sent to the identity provider.
 In the `create-credential-v1` mode the tool requires the identity object returned by the identity provider and generates a credential that can be sent to the chain to create an account.
-The `recover-identity` request can generate a identity recovery request to be sent to the identity provider.
+The `recover-identity` request can generate an identity recovery request to be sent to the identity provider.

 ## Generate a version 1 request for the version 1 identity object